How to Stop a Panic Attack: Practical Ways to Calm Anxiety and When to Seek Professional Help

 In Italy, each beach I visited offered its own version of serenity.
 The Adriatic and Ionian Seas unfolded in every imaginable shade of blue, from deep sapphire to translucent turquoise.
 The beaches were nearly empty, as we had arrived just before the high season.
 That solitude was a gift.
 I would lay my blanket down and let myself fully arrive, not just physically, but emotionally.

 Lying on the warm sand, I allowed the rhythms of the natural world to wash over me.
 I listened to the crashing waves and the way the wind played through nearby grasses and cliffs.
-I inhaled deeply, noticing the scent of salt, wildflowers, and the faint trace of
+I inhaled deeply, noticing the scent of salt, wildflowers, and the faint trace of sunscreen and gelato.
+I let the textures of the experience ground me, the grainy warmth of the sand between my fingers, the warmth of the sun across my body.

 This was not passive relaxation.
 It was full sensory immersion.
 And that’s part of what makes nature so healing.
 Mindfulness, often cultivated through formal practices, arises naturally in wild and beautiful places.
 As my senses awakened, I noticed my thoughts slowing down.
 The internal to-do list quieted.
 My body softened.